amitpawarcbg/NFS-storageclass/README.md

 Setup NFS server on ubuntu Linux -

+On node for which you need to setup NFS server run below commands to configure NFS server.
+You may change the name of the NFS share as per your requirement.

 * apt install nfs-server
 * apt install nfs-common
 * mkdir -p /nfs/kubedata; chown nobody /nfs/kubedata